balena-io/balena-cli-advanced-masterclass/README.md

 a device and then attempting to download an initial application is not only slow but sometimes unachievable.

-The way round this is to preload an application into an image that is then used to provision a device.
+The way around this is to preload an application into an image that is then used to provision a device.
 Preloading injects the images required for the services that comprise the application, meaning that on device startup the Supervisor can immediately start running those services without having